kkavita92/tic-tac-toe/README.md

 # Tic Tac Toe

 Practice tech test modelling Tic Tac Toe in Ruby.

+## Requirements

+* Implement a command line interface that lets the humans play the game by typing commands into the terminal.
+* Players should be able to input their moves.
+* The board should be shown after each move.
+* The game should announce the result of the game when it's over

 ## Rules